fhiso/basic-concepts/basic-concepts.md

 {.example} XML Schema defines an integer type in §3.4.13 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)] which is well-suited for use in this standard.
 FHISO use this type where integer values occur.
-It discussed in §5.5.3 of this standard.
+It discussed in {§integer} of this standard.

 The mapping from lexical representations to logical values need not be one-to-one.
 If a *datatype* has multiple lexical representations of the